4 Billion Years On

 This month in numbers

-Panama experienced an average temperature of 25.58°C in April 2026, marking an anomaly of +0.6°C compared to the 1961–1990 baseline.
-This ranked as the 19th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, just shy of the all-time record set in April 2025.
+Panama experienced its 19th warmest April on record in 2026, with an average temperature of 25.58°C, marking an anomaly of +0.6°C compared to the 1961–1990 baseline.
+The three-month period from February to April 2026 also ranked as the 20th warmest on record, with an anomaly of +0.6°C. Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C.

 What changed